Skip to Content

 Privacy is another important reason people choose this path.
 Court hearings are generally public, and filings may become part of the record.
 Mediation happens in a confidential setting, which can be reassuring if you are worried about personal or financial matters becoming public.
 Our firm handles these discussions discreetly and respectfully.

 Some spouses worry that mediation means giving up their legal rights.
-In reality, a well guided process still respects the law and your interests.
-Our attorneys help you understand how judges in Honolulu typically view issues such as custody, child support, and property division, so you can make informed decisions when you sit at the mediation table.
+In reality, a well-guided process still respects the law and your interests.
+Our attorneys help you understand how judges in Honolulu typically view issues such as custody, child support, and property division so you can make informed decisions when you sit at the mediation table.

-How the Mediation Process Works
+How the Divorce Mediation Process Works in Honolulu

 The process usually begins with an initial consultation with our firm.
 During this meeting, we learn about your family, your finances, and any urgent issues, such as safety concerns or temporary support.
-We also explain how mediation fits with other options, and whether it is likely to be a good approach for your circumstances.
+We also explain how mediation fits with other options and whether it is likely to be a good approach for your circumstances.

 After that, information gathering takes place.
 You and your spouse typically exchange financial information and basic details about assets, debts, income, and children’s schedules.
 We help you organize this information and understand what it may mean in the context of property division, child support, or spousal support.

 Mediation sessions are then scheduled.
 These meetings may be held in the same room or, in some cases, with the mediator moving between separate rooms.
-You talk through topics such as parenting time, decision making for the children, how to handle school and activities across the island, and how to divide property and debts.
+You talk through topics such as parenting time, decision-making for the children, how to handle school and activities across the island, and how to divide property and debts.
 Our attorneys help you prepare for these discussions and may attend, depending on the structure you choose.

 If you are thinking about mediation, here are practical steps to start: